Documenting the Biological Diversity

 To establish a complete picture of the biological diversity and ecological value of older, hardwood forests in Indiana, the Indiana Forest Alliance has been conducting comprehensive inventories of flora and fauna in Morgan-Monroe and Yellowwood State Forests, as well as a 700-acre tract within Hoosier National Forest.

-IFA’s baseline surveys of the life within tracts of Indiana’s public forests are the first to have been done in our state forests or national forests.
+IFA is leading the first comprehensive baseline surveys to document the diversity of life in Indiana state and national forests.
 These surveys, known as “Ecoblitzes,” are distinguished from the more rapid, short-term bioblitzes.
-Its objectives are to establish what animals and plants survive in this deep forest and, when possible, to document how well they are surviving.
+The objectives are to determine what animals and plants depend upon this deep forest and, when possible, to document how well they are surviving.

 From Ecoblitz Research to Publications and Film